Complete Guide to Tomas Hertl Rookie Cards

 Arguably one of the better value products from the 2013-14 product lineup, Totally Certified brings a foil-heavy Tomas Hertl rookie card to collectors.

-Another instance where the print run is tied to jersey number, SP Game Used is more established with collectors, so this Hertl rookie carries more weight with collectors.
+Another instance where the print run is tied to jersey number, SP Game Used is more established with collectors, so this Hertl rookie carries more weight.
+Rare base rookie cards with a quality look are becoming increasingly rare, so this is a great option for those who don't need an autograph included.

 Part of the popular Young Guns subset, this rookie card may not have much flash but it is one of the most widely collected.
 As a result, prices are very solid considering its lack of flair.
 The Upper Deck name is enough to carry it.